MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 **This is preliminary content and subject to change.**

 Deploying a Windows container host has different steps depending on the operating system and the host system type (physical or virtual).
-The steps in this document are used to deploy a Windows Container host to either Windows Server 2016 or Windows Server Core 2016, on a physical or virtual system.
+This document details deploying a Windows container host to either Windows Server 2016 or Windows Server Core 2016 on a physical or virtual system.

 # Windows Server host